KCL-BMEIS/OOP/week1.md

 # The original for loop

-The range-based for loop is a special case of the `for` loop
+The range-based for loop we just saw is a special case of the `for` loop
-- more convenient and safer when iterating over *containers*
+- more convenient and safer when iterating over *containers* --

---
 - it is also more modern (introduced in [C++11](https://en.cppreference.com/w/cpp/11))